 What is SUP Paddleboard Yoga?

-Paddleboard yoga involves combining Stand Up Paddle (SUP) and yoga postures on calm waters.
+Paddleboard yoga involves combining Stand Up Paddle Board (SUP) and yoga postures on calm waters.
 Doing this kind of exercise increases the efficiency of your yoga workout.
 The sport combines surfing with yoga postures such as hatha and vinyasa yoga asana.
 You can start practicing on beach sand or a swimming pool until you gain the required stability to perform SUP yoga in a lake or ocean.
 SUP yoga uses on a regular surfboard or a special paddleboard specifically made for this type of yoga.
 Liquid Shredder manufactures a full line of YOGA Paddleboards.

 While yoga has its roots from India, paddle boarding is from Hawaii.
 When you combine the peace and tranquility of floating on water with the meditative nature of yoga, you achieve maximum connection with nature.
 You are also able to increase your focus, balance, and core strength.
 These benefits are making paddleboard yoga increase its popularity globally.